 - They may provoke an immune reaction and inflammation.
 In some people, the immune system might regard the mites as "invaders" and attack them.

-They may transmit a type of bacteria called Bacillus oleronius.
+- They may transmit a type of bacteria called Bacillus oleronius.
 This bacteria produces substances that can cause inflammation.
 When the Demodex mites die, the bacteria and the substances it produces are released into the hair follicles or sebaceous glands and may cause skin inflammation.6 - 9

 Do Demodex Mites Contribute to Acne?

-A 2006 study in the Journal of the European Academy of Dermatology and Venereology found no relationship between acne and D. folliculorum mites: in 102 young adults the prevalence of D. folliculorum was not significant between groups with and without acne, and there were actually more mites in the people who were not affected by acne.
+A 2006 study in the Journal of the European Academy of Dermatology and Venereology found no relationship between acne and D. folliculorum mites: in 102 young adults the prevalence of D. folliculorum was not significantly different between groups with and without acne, and there were actually more mites in the people who were not affected by acne.
 There was no significant difference between the prevalence of these mites and the severity of acne lesions either.
-The authors concluded, "[T]he presence of D. folliculorum does not appear to be related to acne vulgaris.”10This study did not consider D. brevis, so we cannot draw conclusions regarding its relationship to acne.
+The authors concluded, "[T]he presence of D. folliculorum does not appear to be related to acne vulgaris."10 This study did not consider D. brevis, so we cannot draw conclusions regarding its relationship to acne.

-On the other hand, a 2012 meta-analysis (an analysis of several studies in an attempt to draw one conclusion) in the Journal of Zhejiang University SCIENCE B found an association between Demodex mites and acne, though this connection was not as strong as that between Demodex mites and rosacea.11This study did not indicate whether D. folliculorum or D. brevis mites were investigated.
+On the other hand, a 2012 meta-analysis (an analysis of several studies in an attempt to draw one conclusion) in the Journal of Zhejiang University SCIENCE B found an association between Demodex mites and acne, though this connection was not as strong as that between Demodex mites and rosacea.11 This study did not indicate whether D. folliculorum or D. brevis mites were investigated.